matfallet/Quapth_Initiation/README.md

   - You can see the recent commands
   - "Show channel viewer" allows you to see the different channels at the same time but separately
   - "Rotate image" allows you to rotate the image
-  - Select what you want to see when there is a cells detection "Cell display - Nuclei only - Nuclei and cell boundaries - Centroids only"
+  - Select what you want to see when there is a cells detection "Cell display - Nuclei only - Nuclei and cell boundaries - Centroids only", you can also do this with a right-click
   - After there is a fonctionnel keys
   -  ...